Frankston, Victoria: Sports

 The suburb of Frankston also supports a number of community level clubs for Australian rules football, cricket, golf, rugby league, basketball, netball, soccer and tennis, as well as baseball, hockey, badminton, volleyball, gymnastics, athletics and croquet clubs.
 The beach area supports a yacht club, a surf lifesaving club and the state's oldest Australian Volunteer Coast Guard flotilla.
 Frankston also boasts one of the largest public skate parks in Australia, and urban skateboarding is popular.

-Football (Soccer) has fast become one of the most popular sports played at a junior level in the Frankston area with playing numbers increasing every year.
+Football (soccer) has fast become one of the most popular sports played at a junior level in the Frankston area with playing numbers increasing every year.
 Langwarrin Soccer Club and Frankston Pines are the leading clubs in the Frankston area both participating in the Victorian State League 1.
 Other teams in the area are Seaford United, Peninsula Strikers, Skye United and Baxter.

 Australian rules football is popular in the suburb, and is played at both a regional and state level.
 The Frankston Bombers, Karingal Bulls and Frankston Y.C.W.
 Stonecats play in the regional Mornington Peninsula Nepean Football League (in the Peninsula and Nepean Divisions respectively).
 The state club in the suburb is the Frankston Football Club, which plays in the Victorian Football League.
-In previous years, Frankston was the recruiting zone for professional Australian Football League clubs, Hawthorn, and later St Kilda, and many star players from each team were recruited from Frankston (see List of Frankston people).
+In previous years, Frankston was the recruiting zone for professional Australian Football League clubs, Hawthorn, and later St Kilda, and many star players from each team were recruited from Frankston (see List of people from Frankston).

-The St Kilda Football Club signed a deal with the City of Frankston in 2007 to relocate its training base to Belvedere Par in Seaford.
+The St Kilda Football Club signed a deal with the City of Frankston in 2007 to relocate its training base to Belvedere Park in Seaford.
 The deal included a $10 million development of a training and administration facility which was completed in 2010, based on the facilities of the UK's Chelsea and Aston Villa football clubs.

 Indoor and outdoor beach volleyball is also becoming increasingly popular in the suburb of Frankston.
 2008 marked the inauguration of the Frankston Beach Volleyball Series (part of the Virgin Blue Beach Volleyball Series) which attracted A-list players, including Olympian Tamsin Barnett.
 The event was also broadcast on national television and, on the first day, the Nine Network's Today broadcast live from the event.

 Frankston Raiders play rugby league in NRL Victoria.

-Frankston South Community & Recreation Centre is home to Mornington Peninsila Badminton Inc.
+Frankston South Community & Recreation Centre is home to Mornington Peninsula Badminton Inc.